BDSM: Safety

 At most clubs and group-organized BDSM parties and events, dungeon monitors (DMs) provide an additional safety net for the people playing there, ensuring that house rules are followed and safewords respected.

 BDSM participants are expected to understand practical safety aspects, such as the potential for harm to body parts.
 Contusion or scarring of the skin can be a concern.
 Using crops, whips, or floggers, the top's fine motor skills and anatomical knowledge can make the difference between a satisfying session for the bottom and a highly unpleasant experience that may even entail severe physical harm.
 The very broad range of BDSM "toys" and physical and psychological control techniques often requires a far-reaching knowledge of details related to the requirements of the individual session, such as anatomy, physics, and psychology.
 Despite these risks, BDSM activities usually result in far less severe injuries than sports like boxing and football, and BDSM practitioners do not visit emergency rooms any more often than the general population.

 It is necessary to be able to identify each person's psychological "squicks" or triggers in advance to avoid them.
 Such losses of emotional balance due to sensory or emotional overload are a fairly commonly discussed issue.
 It is important to follow participants' reactions empathetically and continue or stop accordingly.
 For some players, sparking "freakouts" or deliberately using triggers may be the desired outcome.
 Safewords are one way for BDSM practices to protect both parties.
-However, partners should be aware of each other's psychological states and behaviors to prevent instances where the "freakouts" prevent the use of safewords.
+However, partners should be aware of each other's psychological states and behaviours to prevent instances where the "freakouts" prevent the use of safewords.

 After any BDSM activities, it is important that the participants go through sexual aftercare, to process and calm down from the activity.
 After the sessions, participants can need aftercare because their bodies have experienced trauma and they need to mentally come out of the role play.